OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

 Connect to a PostGIS spatial database
 ================================================================================

-..
-TBD: Cameron's review comments:
-  For Info of author: I've switched from OSM dataset to Natural Earth, as OSM extent changes between releases, which means screenshots from this quickstart would become dated.

 Let's now include a layer from a Postgres database.

 #.
 In the layer list on the left, untick the ``ne_10m_admin_0_countries`` visibility